enriqueherbertag-lgtm/Corpus/README.en.md

 - **Telepresence** (operating a remote body while feeling what it feels).

 ## Main advantages

+## Control Architecture: The "Unconscious"

+CORPUS is not a robot that simply waits for orders.
+Its **autonomy layer** (or "unconscious") allows it to:

+- **Maintain balance** and protect itself from falls (reflexes).
+- **Manage its temperature and energy** (homeostasis).
+- **Act in safe mode** if it loses connection with its main brain (fallback).

+This layer runs on local microcontrollers (STM32) and inertial sensors (IMU), with no need for AI.
+The main brain (AI or human) only makes high-level decisions; the body already knows how to walk, grasp, and take care of itself.

 - **No motor training required**: walks, grabs, and balances from the first moment.
 - **Autonomous energy**: captures energy from the environment and stores it in ultracapacitors and batteries.